robojones/z1/README.md

 __z1__ is a Node.js cluster management program.
-When using Node.js on a web server, one will somehow come to the point where he wants to start __mulitiple processes__ for one app.
+When using Node.js on a __web server__, one will somehow come to the point where he wants to start __multiple processes__ for one app.
-This is when he __needs z1__.
 The main goal of z1 is to __simplify__ the creation and management of clusters.
 Therefore it uses the existing [package.json](#prepare-packagejson) of your project and allows you to start your app by simply typing `z1 start` in the project folder. z1 also comes with a __graceful restart__ functionality which allows you to restart your cluster without rejecting any request.